 - Europa (check your commodity group under Activities or use the EUROSTAT statistical databases)

 - International Monetary Fund (includes IMF Primary Commodity Prices data)

 - OECD: Start with the Statistics section of OECD iLibrary

 - FAO (agricultural products and fisheries information - includes FAOSTAT, FIGIS, Globefish and other databases)

 - Statistics Division (includes COMTRADE - commodity trading statistics database - and other publications)

 - UNCTAD (international trade and development information - see especially Infocomm.
-Also includes Handbook of Statistics, UNCTAD TRAINS - Trade Analysis and Information System, and Foreign Direct Investment Database)
+Also includes Handbook of Statistics, UNCTAD Trade Analysis Branch (TAB), and Foreign Direct Investment Database)

 - World Bank (choose your commodity group from their Data by Topic list or search for other publications)